Jon-Templeton/playlist-maker-spotify/README.md

-# Playlist maker for Spotify
+# Playlist maker for Spotify w/ GUI
 This python program uses the Spotify API and spotipy to create a playlist based on your favorite songs.